Rutabaga: New Zealand

 In New Zealand, they are more commonly available in winter but can be easily purchased for much of the year.
 It is thought they best grow in Southland, where the winters are colder.
 They are usually served mashed with butter but are often added to other dishes like casseroles or bakes.

 United States

-In the US, rutabagas are not widely eaten but may be found as part of stews or casseroles, served mashed with carrots, or baked in a pasty.
+In the US, rutabagas are cubed and boiled with smoked meats in the southeast.
+Rutabagas may also be used as an ingredient as part of stews or casseroles, served mashed with carrots, or baked in a pasty.
 They are sometimes included in the New England boiled dinner.
 In the Upper Peninsula of Michigan, pasties are a ubiquitous regional dish.
 They consist of diced or ground beef together with diced potato, diced rutabaga, onion and seasonings wrapped in pastry in a turnover shape and baked.

 Phytochemistry

 Rutabaga and other cyanoglucoside-containing foods (including cassava, maize (corn), bamboo shoots, sweet potatoes, and lima beans) release cyanide, which is subsequently detoxified into thiocyanate.
 Thiocyanate inhibits thyroid iodide transport and, at high doses, competes with iodide in the organification process within thyroid tissue.
 Goitres may develop when there is a dietary imbalance of thiocyanate-containing food in excess of iodine consumption, and these compounds can contribute to hypothyroidism.
 Yet, there have been no reports of ill effects in humans from the consumption of glucosinolates from normal amounts of Brassica vegetables.
 Glucosinolate content in Brassica vegetables is around one percent of dry matter.
 These compounds also cause the bitter taste of rutabaga.

 As with watercress, mustard greens, turnip, broccoli, and horseradish, human perception of bitterness in rutabaga is governed by a gene affecting the TAS2R bitter receptor, which detects the glucosinolates in rutabaga.
 Sensitive individuals with the genotype PAV/PAV (supertasters) find rutabaga twice as bitter as insensitive subjects (AVI/AVI).
 The difference for the mixed type (PAV/AVI) is insignificant for rutabaga.
 As a result, sensitive individuals may find some rutabagas too bitter to eat.

 Other chemical compounds that contribute to flavour and odour include glucocheirolin, glucobrassicanapin, glucoberteroin, gluconapoleiferin, and glucoerysolin.
 Several phytoalexins that aid in defence against plant pathogens have also been isolated from the rutabaga, including three novel phytoalexins that were reported in 2004.

 Rutabaga contains significant amounts of vitamin C: 100 g contains 25 mg, 30% of the daily recommended dose.